asc3t1c/YouTubeOops/README.md

 ---

-## ⚙️ Support
+## ⚙️ Support and contact

-If you encounter issues:

 # NOTE
 I will respond as soon as I can.
 Best Regards
-- Email: `bugb0untypropentest@gmail.com` - to receive your key after paying, and support
+- Email: `bugb0untypropentest@gmail.com` - to receive your key and `software` after paying, and support

 ---